ComputerGhost/seats250914/README.md

  1. Copy/paste files to web server.
  1. Update database by running the migrator on it.
  1. Restart the website processes.
- 1. Do the manual tests on the live websites.
+ 1. Do the manual tests and smoke tests on the live websites.

 ## Contributing

  1. Make your changes in a new branch.
- 2. Run the unit tests and integration tests.
-(Ignore the manual tests and smoke tests.)
+ 2. Run the unit tests.
+(Ignore the manual tests and integration tests.)
- 3. Make a PR, and link the issue number.
+ 3. Make a PR, and link the issue.
  4. Nathan will merge it in.